The Buffrs Book

 Define Package Metadata and Dependencies

-In your project folder, locate the Proto.toml
+In your project folder, locate the Proto.toml file.
+This is where you'll

 specify your package's metadata and dependencies.
 Open this file in a text